seale61/weather-project-backend/README.md

 run npm install

 ## weather.sql
 This is the database script that will create the neccessary tables and load the cities table.
 The cities_us table contains the id, name, and geolocation for every incorporated city in the United States.
-The data for nearly every city on earth can be found [here](http://bulk.openweathermap.org/sample/city.list.json.gz)
+The data for nearly every city on earth can be found [here](http://bulk.openweathermap.org/sample/city.list.json.gz).

+## API Key